CALL US AT 905-664-5555

 Fractured Tooth

-Dental emergencies involving a fractured or fully broken tooth can happen from falls, sports mishaps, and other accidents.
+Dental emergencies, such as a fractured or fully broken tooth, can result from falls, sports accidents, or other unexpected events.
 Please pay close attention to the size of the dental fracture and the severity of tooth pain associated with it.

-Rinse your mouth gently with warm salt water, but don’t try to clean the area.
-If a piece of tooth has broken off and you have it, place it in a glass of milk or warm salt water and bring it with you.
-You can take an over-the-counter oral pain killer medication to ease the pain from your broken tooth, but you should still phone our dentist immediately, so that the tooth can be treated to prevent further damage.
+Rinse your mouth gently with warm salt water, but avoid cleaning the area.
+If a piece of the tooth has broken off and you have it, store it in milk or warm salt water and bring it to your appointment.
+While over-the-counter pain medication can help ease the discomfort, contact our office as soon as possible.
+Timely treatment is key to preventing further damage and ensuring your tooth is cared for properly.

 Swelling And Severe Pain

-Facial swelling or swollen and bleeding gums that appear suddenly could be a sign of infection.
-The area will feel warm and tender, look red, and you may see pus.
-A fever is another symptom of infection.
-You may also experience pain when chewing or touching a specific area of the mouth.
+Sudden facial swelling or bleeding gums may indicate an infection.
+The affected area will feel warm and tender and appear red, possibly with pus.
+A fever is another common symptom; you might also experience pain when chewing or touching a specific spot in your mouth.

-Rinse your mouth with warm salt water, then apply a cold compress for cool pressure to the site.
-Call us immediately.
-Infection is a serious health issue.
+Rinse your mouth gently with warm salt water and apply a cold compress to the area for relief.
+Contact us right away.
+Infection is a serious health concern that requires immediate attention.

 Abscessed Tooth

-We’ll examine the area and prescribe an antibiotic or pain killer if an infection is present before performing a therapy such as a tooth extraction, root canal, or other dental procedure.
+You can use an over-the-counter pain reliever and apply a cold compress for relief until your appointment.
+However, do not delay seeking treatment.
+We will examine the area and prescribe an antibiotic or painkiller if an infection is present before moving forward with treatments such as a tooth extraction, root canal, or other procedures.

 Extruded Or Loose Tooth

-When a tooth has been forced backward or forward in its socket, it has been extruded.
-Do not try to move the tooth back into position; call our team immediately.
+When a tooth is pushed backward or forward in its socket, it has been extruded.
+Do not attempt to move the tooth back into place.
+Contact our team right away for assistance.

 Facial Fracture Or Uncontrolled Bleeding

-A facial fracture or a broken jaw is a medical emergency that can affect the teeth and gums.
-Patients should seek emergency dental care at a hospital and follow up with our dentists for additional treatment for the broken jaw or other facial fracture.
+A facial fracture or broken jaw is a serious medical emergency that can affect the teeth and gums.
+If this occurs, immediate emergency dental care at a hospital is necessary.
+Afterward, follow up with our dentists for further treatment of the fracture or jaw injury.

-If you have a bitten lip or cut inside your mouth with uncontrolled bleeding, apply direct pressure with a sterile cotton cloth or gauze pad against the area until the bleeding stops.
-If it still won’t stop, seek emergency care at a hospital and follow up with our dental office for any needed dental care.
+If you have a bitten lip or a cut inside the mouth with heavy bleeding, apply direct pressure using a sterile cotton cloth or gauze.
+Hold it in place until the bleeding stops.
+If the bleeding continues, seek emergency care at a hospital and then visit our office for any required dental treatment.

 Tooth Knocked-out

 Have you had a tooth knocked out?
-If an entire tooth is knocked out completely from its socket, there is a small window of time when we can re-implant the tooth, as long as the root is not damaged.
-After controlling the bleeding, transport the tooth in a glass of milk, or warm water with salt, or gently fit it back into its socket and call us immediately!
-Do not try to clean the tooth or the socket.
+If the tooth is completely removed from its socket, re-implantation is possible for a brief period as long as the root remains intact.
+After stopping the bleeding, place the tooth in a glass of milk or warm salt water or carefully try to fit it back into its socket and call us right away.
+Avoid cleaning the tooth or the socket to prevent further damage.

 SCHEDULE AN APPOINTMENT WITH GATESHEAD DENTAL